e-mit/vat-invoice/README.md

 ## Continuous deployment

-If all workflows on the test image have passed, the SHA256 of the newly-built release image is compared with the most recent [image on Docker Hub](https://hub.docker.com/r/emit5/vat-invoice).
-If the hash has changed, the new image is pushed to Docker Hub and deployed to Google Cloud Run as a new revision.
+If all workflows on the test image have passed, and if the commit was tagged with a version, the new release image is pushed to Docker Hub and deployed to Google Cloud Run as a new revision.

-The triggering commit for new release images must be tagged (with a semantic version), else this process will cancel and no push/deployment occurs.
+The release image is tagged with the commit hash.

 ## License